wp-plugins/wordpoints/src/readme.txt

 1. Download and unzip the plugin file
 1. Upload the resulting `/wordpoints/` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Click on the WordPoints administration menu item
-1. Click on the Components tab
-1. Activate the Points component by clicking on the Activate button on the right
 1. You can set up the points hooks to your liking by clicking on the Points Hooks submenu item

 == Frequently Asked Questions ==